OracleMichael/OIC101/README.md

 2. Click **Create** in the upper right corner, then scroll down or search for REST.
 Select REST to proceed to the configuration page.
 <img src="images/OIC-2.04.png" width="100%" title="Initializing REST connection">

 3. Enter a descriptive name for the connection.
-For the purpose of the tutorial you can enter "OIC101-connection".
+For the purpose of the workshop you can enter "OIC101-connection".
 Make sure the Role is set to **Trigger and Invoke**.
 <img src="images/OIC-2.05.png" width="100%" title="Connection configuration 1">

 **NOTE**: Trigger means that if this connection is added to an integration, the application configured in this connection will _trigger_ the integration to begin.
 Invoke means that if this connection is added to an integration, that integration will be able to _invoke_ the application configured in this connection while OIC is running through the process flow of the integration.
 In some cases it makes more sense to only trigger or only invoke - in this case it makes the most sense to only invoke - but for the most part it is safe to create connections that can serve both incoming and outgoing requests.